andyl/comgen/README.md

 Run `mix phxcmd` to see all generators and generator options.

-## The Phxcom Comspec
+## The Comspec

-Phxcom code generation is specified in the file `config/commanded.exs`.
+Phxcom code generation is specified as a configuration option in the file `config/commanded.exs`.  (see the `commanded/comspec` section...)

 You can view the comspec with the command `$ mix phxcmd.show.comspec`.